John-Kanello/NaturalNumbersInterpretation/README.md

 The application can be started by executing the command:</br><b>java -jar path_to_the_name_of_the_jar_file.jar</b>

-The application contains Unit Tests for both phone number validation and identifying natural number ambiguities covering all the cases descived above.
+The application contains Unit Tests for both phone number validation and identifying natural number ambiguities covering all the cases described above.